Marirow/Strawberi-CSS/README.md

 # 🍓 PFQ-Strawberi
-A series of accessibility stylesheets for Pokefarm Q, accessing key site functions with the click of a single 🍓 Button.
+A series of accessibility stylesheets for Pokéfarm Q, accessing key site functions with the click of a single 🍓 Button.

 **Strawberi does not automatically perform actions.** To comply with PFQ TOS (and CSS limitations), the 🍓 Button reorganizes inputs on the screen using the ::before pseudo-element.
 It does not and cannot perform inputs on its own.